PurpleBlueAloeVera/aloe-promptifier/README.md

 -----------
 ![Screenshot](https://media.discordapp.net/attachments/1112805199233425458/1141343491788644353/PromtifierCapture.JPG)

+## Latest update

+- You can now choose if the addition will exclusively be appended in the positive prompt, negative prompt, or neutral.
+Neutral = prompt appends wherever triggers are detected.

 ## Install

 Simply go in your extensions folder, open a CMD to that directory, and do the following command: